ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - `readelf -p .comment ./a.out` read .comment section info from elf file a.out
 - `ls | wc -l` tell how many files in current directory
 - `ls -l | grep ^d` list directory items in current directory
-- `lspci | grep -i vga` query graphic cards info
+- `lspci | grep -i vga` query graphic cards info as following

 ```
 00:02.0 VGA compatible controller: Intel Corporation 3rd Gen Core processor Graphics Controller (rev 09)
 ```

-You can query driver infomation by lspci command as `lspci -vs 00:02.0`.
+You can query driver infomation by lspci command: `lspci -vs 00:02.0`.
 It can tell you what driver is in use now.

 - `buildcommand 2>&1 | tee build.log` This command can save the build
-log to a local file at the same time output it to the screen.
+   log to a local file and at the same time output it to the screen.
 A very useful command to analyse build errors.
 - `cat /proc/cmdline` Retrieve kernel command line info of current booting from proc file system.
-When reinstalling a new video card, graphic interface may not started successfully.
-So we need to start linux at text mode to install video card driver.
-In grub edit mode, we can modify linux kernel command line temporarily to let linux start at text mode this time.
+When reinstalling a new graphics card, graphic interface may not started successfully.
+So we need to start linux in text mode to install video card driver.
+In grub edit mode, we can modify linux kernel command line temporarily to let linux start in text mode this time.
 For example, `BOOT_IMAGE=/vmlinuz-3.10.0-327.4.4.el7.x86_64 root=/dev/mapper/centos-root ro rd.lvm.lv=centos/root rd.lvm.lv=centos/swap crashkernel=auto rhgb quiet rdblacklist=nouveau
     3 `
 - `sudo fdisk -l` List storage devices of current system.
-It is usefull when mounting a movable device but don't know it's device name. `sudo fdisk -l /dev/sda` for example, the command can tell some detailed info about the device, such as file system type.
-NOTE command needs root prevelige.
+It is usefull when mounting a movable device but don't know it's device name. `sudo fdisk -l /dev/sda` for example, the command can display some detailed info about the device /dev/sda, such as file system type.
+NOTE: this command needs root.
-- `lshw -class disk` Command lists all available disk in your machine.
+- `lshw -class disk` command lists all available disk in system.
   `lshw -short -C disk` run this command with root, it can give a summary.
-- `sudo lshw -class network` command displays the detailed info about network adapter information such as discription, product name, vendor, configuration and so on.
-By these info, we can check device driver version in use. `modinfo driver-name` can do that.
+- `sudo lshw -class network` command displays the detailed info about network adapter such as discription, product name, vendor, configuration and so on.
+By these info, we can check device driver version in use. `modinfo driver-name` command can do that.
 It is very helpful to solve problems such as wifi does not work.
-- ` sudo apt-get install bcmwl-kernel-source` install BCM43142
+- ` sudo apt-get install bcmwl-kernel-source` install BCM43142 wifi driver.
-wifi driver.
-- `mount -t "ntfs" -o ro /dev/sda1 /mountpoint` mount with read only.
+- `mount -t "ntfs" -o ro /dev/sda1 /mountpoint` mount with read-only option.

 ## Search and Replace

-- `locate -b '\qmake'` find qmake path using exact name.
+- `locate -b '\qmake'` find qmake location using exact name match.
   Another equal command is `locate -r /qmake$` here *r* does not mean recursive.
-- `find /home/ding/ -type f` Find regular files in directory /home/ding. -type option specifies file type. f equals to regular file, d equals to directory.
+- `find /home/ding/ -type f` Find regular files in directory /home/ding.
+  `-type` option specifies file type.  f equals to regular file, d equals to directory.
-- `find ./misc/ -exec file '{}' \;` Execute file command to every file in directory ./misc. -exec option specifies the command to execute, ';' indicates the ending of command. \ is to escape in case of shell interpret it as another meaning. {} stands for the current processing file.
+- `find ./misc/ -exec file '{}' \;`.
+Execute `file` command to every file in directory `./misc`. `-exec` option specifies the command to execute. ';' indicates the ending of command. `\` is to escape in case of shell interpreting it as another meaning.
+  `{}` stands for the current processing file.
 - *find* command matchs file name other than file content.
   `find . -regex '.*\.\(c\|cpp\|h\)$' -print` print whole file name matching the regular expression. `-print` append each matching item with new line,